New snacks on sale now for a limited time! Use code NEW for 15% off.

 • Switch to the new time zone as soon as you get on the plane.
 Adjust your eating times, sleeping times, and light exposure accordingly!

-• Speaking of light….play with your light exposure.
-For example, if your destination is daytime, use a bright light-mimicking device (many of them in the market) on the plane to trigger cortisol release and tell your body it’s daytime or expose yourself to sunlight upon arrival (if possible).
+• Speaking of light… play with your light exposure.
+For example, if your destination is daytime, use a bright light-mimicking device (many of them on the market) on the plane to trigger cortisol release and tell your body it’s daytime or expose yourself to sunlight upon arrival (if possible).
 On the contrary, if it’s nighttime at your destination, avoid the light on the plane with blue-blocking glasses.

 • Try intermittent fasting on the plane.
 Sounds hard to accomplish, but definitely worth it in the long term.